 - AWARE-Light runs on Android devices only (iOS not supported for now).
 Participants need to install our software package on their phones.

-- The source code for AWARE-Light is available on Github.
+- The code to run AWARE-Light is available via the Downloads page.

 - The configuration page where you can define your study.